jminjie/poems/README.md

 - Hit the "reveal" button to see the real ending.

 ## Demo
-See the demo at http://poems.jminjie.com (note that HTTPS is not currently supported).
+Play the demo at http://poems.jminjie.com (note that HTTPS is not currently supported).

 ## Self-host instructions
 To run the client open the index.html file in your browser, or serve it over localhost with `python -m SimpleHTTPServer` or for python 3 `python -m http.server`.